michaelhuettermann/otello/README.md

 ## The Otello application

-The example app is a list of files.
-It contains a Java-based [Spring Boot](https://spring.io/projects/spring-boot) application, with a servlet listening for requests, and processing incoming requests by doing some magic logic on it and calling another "service" provided by a second class.
+The example app launches an http server.
+It contains a Java-based [Spring Boot](https://spring.io/projects/spring-boot) application, with a servlet listening for requests, and processing incoming requests by doing some magic logic on it and calling another "service" provided by a second server.
 Those primitives are illustrated in the following representation:

 ![otell-app.png](pics/otell-app.png)

+This setup is a customized and updated application loosely based on the snippets provided as part of the [OpenTelemetry documentation](https://opentelemetry.io/docs/languages/java/).

 ## Run&inspect the example